Breaking Down Industrial Real Estate

 Federal and state legislatures often use incentive programs to attract industrial tenants and developers.
 Local governing bodies often introduce business-friendly incentives, such as expedited permitting, tax abatements, tax credits and other stimulus programs to attract companies.
 One such program is the Foreign Trade Zone (FTZ) program.
 FTZs are governed and administered by the Customs Border Protection (CBP).
 FTZs allow businesses located within an FTZ to store commercial products without paying customs duties and help reduce the administrative burden of customs entry procedures.
 Warehouses within FTZ’s that store international trade merchandise can benefit from potential duty-deferral or exemption.
 FTZ-located properties are also eligible for reductions on property taxes.

-As Charles Kurz, Associate Director of Investments, discussed in our recent Investor Relations webinar, 2021 was a record-setting year for the industrial market.
-Strong U.S. industrial market fundamentals led to historic performance levels across all major metrics¹:
+2022 has been another record-setting year for the industrial market.
+Strong U.S. industrial market fundamentals have led to historic performance levels across several major metrics:

-- Sales Volume: Q4 2021’s investment sales volume of $67.1B was the strongest quarter ever, topping previous highs set during the prior quarter.
-We believe this demonstrates there is demand, as well as liquidity in the market, which can help investors exit opportunities.¹
+- Sales Volume: We believe Q2 2022’s investment sales volume of $64B demonstrates there is demand, as well as liquidity in the market, which can help investors exit opportunities.¹

-Over the past year, absorption has also grown to 507.3 million square feet (msf).⁴ Despite the strong development pipeline across the U.S., leasing velocity outpaced supply in various categories of industrial property.
-Given this supply and demand imbalance, commercial real estate professionals expect further rent growth.
+Despite the strong development pipeline across the U.S., leasing velocity outpaced supply in various categories of industrial property for the seventh quarter in a row.2 Given this supply and demand imbalance, commercial real estate professionals expect further rent growth.

 Industrial Demand Drivers for 2022